NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/HistoricalData.rst

 ##########################

 The nRF Asset Tracker uses `AWS Timestream <https://aws.amazon.com/timestream/>`_ to analyze the historical data.
-This offers developers a serverless, schema-less data storage optimized for IoT with the capability of querying using SQL.
+It offers developers a serverless and schemaless data storage optimized for IoT with the capability of querying using SQL.

-It provides ease of maintenance, flexibility to change device messages, and cost-per-use pricing.
+AWS Timestream provides ease of maintenance, flexibility to change device messages, and cost-per-use pricing.